mohamedBalkhi/Django-Multi-Tenant-SaaS-Starter-Template/README.md

 10. **Business logic** - The template provides multi-tenancy infrastructure; you add roles, permissions, and business-specific features

 ## 🆘 Troubleshooting

+### "No tenant for hostname" error
+**This should NOT happen** - the template automatically falls back to the public schema for unmapped domains.

+If you see this error:
+1. Check that `SHOW_PUBLIC_IF_NO_TENANT_FOUND = True` is set in `config/settings/base.py`
+2. This setting ensures `localhost` and any new domain automatically serves the admin panel
+3. You don't need to manually create domain mappings for localhost or admin access

+**How it works:**
+- When you access an unmapped domain (like `localhost` or a new domain), the system automatically uses the public schema
+- This means `/admin` and public URLs work immediately without setup
+- Only tenant-specific subdomains need explicit domain mappings

 ### "relation does not exist" error
 Run migrations: `python manage.py migrate_schemas`